kptdev/kpt/site/book/08-package-orchestration/02-quickstart.md

-In this quickstart you will use Porch to discover configuration packages in a [sample repository](https://github.com/GoogleContainerTools/kpt-samples).
+​​In this quickstart you will use Porch to discover configuration packages in a [sample repository](https://github.com/GoogleContainerTools/kpt-samples).

 You will use the kpt CLI - the new `kpt alpha` command sub-groups to interact